BU-Spark/pitne-affordable-housing-efficacy/fa25-team-b/README.md

 ## ⚙️ 6.
 Run the Data Processing Pipeline

-Run all cleaning + property extraction + geocoding scripts from the `fa25-team-b` directory.
+To easily run all cleaning + property extraction + geocoding scripts from the `fa25-team-b` directory, simply run the script `run_data_pipeline.sh` from the base team B folder.

 ---